 - A. Residential maintenance purposes such as landscaping, driveway repair, etc. involving less than 100 cubic yards of material. - B. Filling of property is permitted in accordance with a zoning permit, or a subdivision plan approved by the Commission.
 Additional filling is permitted for situations over and above what has already been approved upon review and approval by the Zoning Enforcement Officer, when such filling is incidental to the original approval on a property so long as such filling does not exceed one thousand (1000) cubic yards. - 1.
 The Zoning Enforcement Officer, at their discretion, may forward any such request to the Commission for review. - 2.
 The Zoning Enforcement Officer may require such information as set forth in these regulations, as it deems appropriate to evaluate any such application. - 3.
 In the event that the volume of fill exceeds one thousand (1000) cubic yards, the zoning permit, special permit, or subdivision plan shall include a plan for filling. - 4.
-Road sweepings as fill material requires a zoning permit and shall be subject to the recommended guidelines of the Connecticut Department of Energy and Environmental Protection and may be further regulated by the Commission, when in their opinion, further regulation is warranted. - C. Excavation for agricultural production purposes is permitted, upon review and approval by the Commission, when such excavation is essential to the agricultural production process. - D. Excavation and filling is permitted for the repair or replacement of an on-site septic system.
+Road sweepings as fill material requires a zoning permit and shall be subject to the recommended guidelines of the Connecticut Department of Energy and Environmental Protection and may be further regulated by the Commission, when in their opinion, further regulation is warranted. - C. Excavation and filling are permitted for agriculture production purposes when such activities are essential for the agriculture production process.
+This exemption is subject to the following conditions: